 All complaints are referred initially to the Executive Director and then to the Complaint Committee for consideration after all evidence or documents have been received.

 Please be aware that the person filing the complaint may be asked to provide a statement to an investigator or to testify at a hearing, if the respondent requests a hearing.
-The Complaint Committee, consisting of two persons, meets three or four times each year to review and act on complaints.
+The Complaint Committee, consisting of two persons, meets prior to each board meeting to review and act on complaints.
 Complaint Committee recommendations are then presented to the full Board for its decision.

 The Board is authorized to take action on license issues only.
 Occasionally a complaint is filed that deals with issues that are not within the Board’s legal authority to investigate.
 If this occurs, the complaint will be referred to the appropriate agency.